fractalscape13/Tap-Room/README.md

 In terminal, navigate to desktop or other directory and clone the repository by typing:
   * git clone https://github.com/fractalscape13/TapRoom

+In the project directory, run "npm install" to install all dependencies.

 In the project directory, you can run:

 ### `npm start`